nhussain2/survey-19-repo/README.md

 # SURVEY-19
 __An easy email-surveying web app for healthcare providers.__
 <br>
-Uses React, MongoDB, Stripe, Google OAuth, Redux and NodeJS
+Uses React, MongoDB, Stripe, Google OAuth, Redux, PassportJS and NodeJS

 ## Hook up to your own server
 Set up a Heroku app repo, clone the project and deploy it into Heroku.
 Make sure you have Config Vars to match